 SUNY Cortland’s Center for Speech, Language, and Hearing Disorders provides evaluation and therapy services to children and adults with a variety of speech, language, and hearing delays or disorders.
 These include:

 The Center is located in the Professional Studies Building on the College’s campus.
 It is the clinical training site for graduate students in the Communication Disorders and Sciences Department.
 Graduate student clinicians may also provide outreach services to local preschools, schools, or adult care facilities.
-All clinical services are supervised by New York State licensed and American Speech-Language-Hearing Association (ASHA) certified speech-language pathologists and audiologists.
+All clinical services are supervised by New York State-licensed, ASHA-certified speech-language pathologists and audiologists.
+The American Speech-Language Hearing Association (ASHA) is the national accrediting body for the professions of speech-language pathology and audiology.

 For appointments or more information, contact the Communication Disorders and Sciences Department at 607-753-5423.

 The Master of Science in Communication Sciences and Disorders education program in speech-language pathology at SUNY College at Cortland is accredited by the Council on Academic Accreditation in audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 The Center for Speech, Language, and Hearing Disorders is the campus training site for graduate student clinical experiences in the Communication Disorders and Sciences Department.
 Graduate students may also have the opportunity to provide community-based services.
 Clinical experiences begin the first semester of the graduate program.
 This hands-on learning experience is invaluable for externships and future career goals.

 Eileen Gilroy, M.S., CCC-SLP